Akrylic presents a portfolio of Randy Gladman’s Contemporary Art writing and curating projects.

 Randy lived in New York City between 1999 and 2004 and during that time he traveled to art events across the United States, Europe and the Middle East.
 In 2004, he returned to his home city of Toronto and in 2006 he completed his Masters of Business Administration at the University of Toronto’s Rotman School of Management.
 He continues his active participation in the Contemporary Art world as an art critic, curator, artist advisor, and collector’s consultant.

-He is also one of the founders of The Ministry of Artistic Affairs.
-The Ministry provides a unique insight into the art market by curating a series of informative and interactive events exploring multiple facets of the art scene.
-Members access a program of events that include studio visits with rising and established local artists, intimate visits with notable collectors, exclusive gallery exhibition previews, film screenings, talks and panel discussions with published art thinkers, and group art fair excursions.
-You can learn more at www.ministryofartisticaffairs.com.
+He is one of the founders of the now defunct Ministry of Artistic Affairs.
+The Ministry provided a unique insight into the art market by curating a series of informative and interactive events exploring multiple facets of the art scene.
+Members accessed a program of events that included studio visits with rising and established local artists, intimate visits with notable collectors, exclusive gallery exhibition previews, film screenings, talks and panel discussions with published art thinkers, and group art fair excursions.

 Since late 2014, Randy has been a member of the Board of Directors of the Museum of Contemporary Canadian Art.
 This is a very exciting time for MOCCA which will quintuple in size as it moves to a new location in Toronto’s Junction Triangle neighbourhood, scheduled to open in early 2017.
 Randy is happily contributing his energy and knowledge of real estate development and curatorial practice to the institution.

 RG and Retna, Lower East Side, NYC, 2014